kernkonzept/l4_virtio-net-switch/doc/l4vio_readme.md

 # l4vio_switch, a virtual network switch   {#l4re_servers_vio_switch}

 The virtual network switch connects multiple clients with a virtual network connection.
-It uses virtio as the transport mechanism.
-Each virtual switch port implements the host-side of a virtio network device.
+It uses Virtio as the transport mechanism.
+Each virtual switch port implements the host-side of a Virtio network device (virtio-net).

 The virtual network switch can be setup to feature exactly one monitor port.
-All traffic passing through the switch is mirrored to the monitor port but a client connected via the monitor port cannot send data through this port.
+All traffic passing through the switch is mirrored to the monitor port.
+The monitor port is read-only, and has no TX capability.
 An optional packet filter can be configured and implemented to filter data sent to the monitor port.

-## Building and Configuration
+## Configuration

-The virtual network switch can be built using the L4Re build system by placing this project into the `pkg` directory.

 Certain features of the virtual network switch are configurable at compile-time.
-Configurable features can be found in

-    server/switch/Makefile.config

-Set an option to *y* to enable that feature or to *n* to disable it.
+Configuration is done through the build-time configureation of the L4Re build tree.

 ## Starting the service

-The virtual network switch can be started with Lua like this:
+The virtual network switch can be started in Ned like this:

     local switch = L4.default_loader:new_channel();
     L4.default_loader:start(